Comparison of Royaltie Gem, Asirvia Go, and Elify Shuffle/Wave

 My experience with Elify just started a few days ago, but I’ve been very impressed by what I’ve seen so far.
 Elify started out as a digital business card company, and as you might guess, the Elify digital business cards are loaded with nice features the other options currently aren’t providing.
 Elify recently announced their entry into the beacon market with a device they call “Wave“.
 The beacons should function largely like the products of the other two companies, but they are just now starting to reach peoples hands.

 Start Up Cost

 Asirvia – $167.97 – Included in the start up cost is: $29.97 Business center, service for 3 devices $49 (which is discounted from the normal $99), setup fee of $79, and a $10 shipping fee.
 Based on the sign up screen, it appears you are required to purchase at least 3 devices for $49/month.
-See update at top of this post – price increasing to $69 for 3 Gos.
+(See updates) – price increasing to $69 for 3 Gos.